Total Knee Replacement (arthroplasty):

 About 90 percent of patients appear to experience rapid and substantial reduction in pain, feel better in general, and enjoy improved joint function.
 Although most total knee replacement surgeries are successful, failure does occur and revision is sometimes necessary.
 Risk factors include being younger than 55 years old, being male, being obese, and having osteoarthritis, infection, or other illnesses.

-Although complications are possible with any surgery, Dr. Heekin will take steps to minimize the risks.
+Although complications are possible with any surgery, Dr. Rizk will take steps to minimize the risks.
 The most common complications of surgery include:

-Dr. Heekin will discuss possible complications with you before your surgery.
+Dr. Rizk will discuss possible complications with you before your surgery.

 After any type of surgery for arthritis of the knee, there is a period of recovery.
 Recovery time and rehabilitation depend on the type of surgery performed.